 For more severe cases, doctors may recommend a liquid diet for short time.
 If the colon requires even more time to heal, you may need to receive nutrition via IV, as well as antibiotics.
 However, those experiencing severe or recurring diverticulitis or any major complication associated with diverticulitis may require surgery.

-Diverticulitis surgery, called bowel resection or partial colectomy, involves removing the diseased portion of the colon and reconnecting the remaining parts.
-Depending on the severity, multiple surgeries may be required to completely rid the colon of the diseased diverticula.
+Diverticulitis surgery removes the diseased part of the colon and reconnects the remaining parts.
+Depending on the severity, the colon may need to undergo multiple surgeries to completely rid it of the diseased diverticula.

 What to Expect When You Need a Bowel Resection

 Bowel resection requires patients to go under general anesthesia.
 Recovery time is generally four to 14 days.
-However, in the event more surgeries are required or a colostomy becomes necessary, expect recovery time to significantly increase to six weeks or more.
-This surgery enjoys a relatively high success rate, but with any surgery, complications can arise, which include scar tissue, leaks between the joined sections of the colon or injury to the bladder, ureters or blood vessels.
+If more surgeries or colostomy needed, recovery time increases to six weeks or more.
+Additionally, while this surgery enjoys a relatively high success rate, complications can arise.
+These complications include scar tissue, leaks between the joined sections of the colon, or injury to the bladder, ureters, or blood vessels.

 Bowel resections can also be performed laparoscopically, depending on the particulars of the case.
-Those particulars also determine the cost, which can range from $2,000 to over $6,000, with the average cost being around $4,600.
-At IBI Healthcare Institute, we value quality, affordability and honesty and do everything possible to work with our patients to meet their needs, both physically and financially.
+Those particulars, in addition, also determine the cost, which can range from $2,000 to over $6,000.
+Moreover, at IBI Healthcare Institute, we value quality, affordability, and honesty.
 If you are in need of surgery to correct your diverticulitis, contact us for a consultation.